 Helpful feeding information for your school-age child

 School-age children (ages 6 to 12) need healthy foods and nutritious snacks.
-They have a consistent but slow rate of growth and usually eat 4 to 5 times a day (including snacks).
+They have a steady but slow rate of growth and usually eat 4 to 5 times a day (with snacks).
 Many food habits, likes, and dislikes are set during this time.
-Family, friends, and the media (especially TV) influence their food choices and eating habits.
+Family, friends, and the media (chiefly TV) effect their food choices and eating habits.
 School-age children are often willing to eat a wider variety of foods than their younger siblings.
 Eating healthy after-school snacks is important, too, as these snacks may contribute up to one-fourth of the total calorie intake for the day.
-School-age children have developed more advanced feeding skills and are able to help with meal preparation.
+School-age children can also help with meal prep.

 Helpful mealtime hints for school-age children

 These are some helpful mealtime hints:

 Always serve breakfast, even if it has to be "on the run."
 Some ideas for a quick, healthy breakfast include:

 Peanut butter sandwich